viileppi/escapist/Escapistplayermanual.md

 ## Cyber health
-Characters who spend lot of time online can suffer from a cipher psychosis, then they cannot tell real world apart from the virtual one.
+Characters who spend lot of time online can suffer from a cipher psychosis: they cannot tell real world apart from the virtual one.
 All sorts of physical conditions can arise from laying around connected all day.
 Being social online does not fulfill characters all needs for social interaction.
 Keep these variables in mind so that your organic central processing unit will stay in tune.
 You have to disconnect at least once a day for a meal.
 Being online more than 12h at time doubles the risk of psychosis.

 ## Drugs
 In 2050 drugs are still illegal, but there’s very little effort to stop manufacturing, selling and using them.
 Because wide variety of designer drugs, each one is not described here.
 Instead they are split into main categories according their desired effect and usage scenario.